kevinveenbirkenbach/cymais/roles/nginx-modifier-all/README.md

 ## Features

 - **Global Matomo Tracking**
-  When enabled (`global_matomo_tracking_enabled` is `true`), the role includes Matomo tracking configuration and injects the corresponding tracking script into your HTML.
+  The role includes Matomo tracking configuration and injects the corresponding tracking script into your HTML.

 - **Global Theming**
-  When enabled (`global_theming_enabled` is `true`), the role injects a global CSS link for consistent theming across your site.
+  The role injects a global CSS link for consistent theming across your site.

 - **Smart Injection**
   Uses Nginx's `sub_filter` to insert the tracking and theming snippets right before the closing `</head>` tag of your HTML documents.